Are you interested in this innovation?

 Empathy is the developmental mechanism that correlates most highly with altruistic behavior.
 It is the ability to take the perspective of the other and to feel with them.
 Empathy cannot be successfully taught through traditional instruction, but it can be caught experientially, changing the architecture of the brain.
 If we develop empathy in children, they will behave inclusively.
 They will challenge cruelty and injustice, creating more empathic classrooms where all children are included.
 The best way to change tomorrow is to work with the children of today, creating a change from within that lasts.

 Our programs are experiential and work on the principles of intrinsic pride and intrinsic motivation.
 Children are not manipulated by praise or rewards in the Roots of Empathy classroom, which acts as a participatory democracy.
 Children are encouraged to find their voice and use it.

-In the Roots of Empathy program children learn that our shared feelings unite us more than do our differences.
+In the Roots of Empathy program, children learn that our shared feelings unite us more than do our differences.
 Every classroom is a microcosm of society and children who are different are at risk of exclusion.
-In the Roots of Empathy classrooms where no judgements are made, a climate of social inclusion and equity develops.
+In the Roots of Empathy classrooms where no judgments are made, a climate of social inclusion and equity develops.
 Roots of Empathy classrooms contribute to the development of caring schools and change not only the child, but also the teacher, and can tip the culture of a whole school when at scale.

 Roots of Empathy’s curriculum activities also have links to classroom curricula.
 For example, students use math skills when they calculate and chart the baby’s weight and measurements.
-They also use literature as to help support and understand emotional literacy and perspective-taking.
+They also use literature to help support and understand emotional literacy and perspective-taking.